For an incoming joint PhD, the home university is not UAntwerp but another university. The PhD candidate takes into account the following:

-- A reduced commission (the supervisors and a chairperson) is appointed to follow up on the PhD at the UAntwerp, especially during the (at least) six months of research that must be conducted at our institution.
+- A reduced commission (the supervisors and a chairperson) is appointed to follow up on the PhD at UAntwerp, especially during the (at least) six months of research that must be conducted at our institution.
 Progress reports on the research are due at UAntwerp, as they are with regular PhDs at UAntwerp.
-The reduced commission can accept the progress reports that are submitted at the partner institution, in order to avoid double reports, but this must always be confirmed within the faculty.
-The commission meets with the PhD student at least once during his/her stay at UAntwerp.
+The reduced commission can accept the progress reports that are submitted at the partner institution(s), in order to avoid double reports, but this must always be confirmed within the faculty.
+The commission meets with the PhD candidates at least once during their stay at UAntwerp.

 - A complete individual PhD commission is appointed at UAntwerp (parallel to the commission at the home institution).
 Progress reports on the research are due at UAntwerp, as they are with regular PhDs at UAntwerp.
-The commission meets with the PhD student at least once during his/her stay at UAntwerp.
+The commission meets with the PhD candidates at least once during their stay at UAntwerp.